 “The role of the Study Assistant is a two-way street.
 The position allows the Study Assistant to walk alongside Earl Palmer, and through observing and interacting we are able to learn from him.
 At the same time the position provides a place to learn and to grow for young theologians as we are called on to help with the day to day aspects of ministry that allow Earl Palmer to focus on his study and writing.”

-I grew up in Redmond, Washington, and am finishing up my degree at the University of Washington this fall.
-I have been privileged to be a WyldLife (Middle School YoungLife) leader at Eckstein Middle School in Seattle for the past three years, and will continue in that ministry this year.
-The students I lead will be freshmen at Roosevelt High School this school year.
+I grew up in Bothell, Washington, and just finished my Bachelors in Physics from the University of Washington.
+I have been privileged to be a small group leader at Westminster Chapel in Bellevue for the past four years, and will continue in that ministry this year.
+The students I lead will be Juniors this school year.
 I also plan to lead a core group of students at UPC’s college ministry, the Inn.

 I feel very lucky to serve, watch, and learn from a man like Earl in this coming year, as I am further shaped and challenged by the Lord.